novix-sa/cubeplan/docs/README.md

 # About Cubeplan
-### A unique CPM platform specifically designed to empower Business Analytics and Integrated Planning
+### A unique Corporate PerfM platform specifically designed to empower Business Analytics and Integrated Planning
 Cubeplan is a server-client application intended for supporting Business Analytics, Budgeting, Integrated Business Planning, Strategic Planning and Business Control at corporate level

 In this following sections you will learn how to use the Cubeplan User Guide, the system requirements and the steps to follow in order to use Cubeplan.

 -   [User Requirements ](/Cubeplan/User%20Requirements)
 -   [How to Access to Cubeplan](Cubeplan/How%20to%20Access)
 -   [How to Use this Manual](Cubeplan/How%20to%20Use%20this%20Manual)

 # First steps in Cubeplan